6. The Features of Plone#

 $ ./bin/instance adduser <someusername> <supersecretpassword>

-To add a new user in Plone, click on the name admin in the top right corner and then on Site setup.
-This is Plone’s control panel.
+To add a new user in Plone, click on the user icon at the bottom of the left vertical bar and then on Site setup.
+This is Plone's control panel.
 You can also access it by browsing to http://localhost:8080/Plone/@@overview-controlpanel

 Click on Users and Groups and add a user.
-If you’d have configured a mail server, Plone could send you a mail with a link to a form where you can choose a password.
-We set a password here because we haven’t yet configure a mail server.
+If we had configured a mail server, Plone could send you a mail with a link to a form where you can choose a password.
+(Or, if you have Products.PrintingMailHost in your buildout, you can see the email scrolling by in the console, just the way it would be sent out.)
+We set a password here because we haven't yet configured a mail server.

 Make this user with your name an administrator.